A telescope pointing towards the sky inside a planetarium, framed by a dome structure against a colorful sunset.

 Phillips Auditorium at Harvard-Smithsonian Center for Astrophysics

-Erin P.: The Harvard-Smithsonian Center for Astrophysics hosts a variety of free events for the public.
+Erin P. said: The Harvard-Smithsonian Center for Astrophysics hosts a variety of free events for the public.
 Events take place in both the Phillips Auditorium and on the observatory roof, if weather permits.
 In addition to Monthly Observatory Nights, they feature a variety of special events throughout the year.
 Seating is offered on a first-come, first-serve basis.

 Cost: Free.